Skip to content

 24. Names and locations of company-owned mills?

-Names and locations of all five mills owned by the company are published.
-Data as of 2020.
+The names and locations of all company-owned mills are published by the company and are also available on the GFW database.
+Data as of 2023.

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?